 Distinguished professorship honors VCU alumni

-While it’s no secret that Hospital Corporation of America is a longtime supporter of Virginia Commonwealth University’s Department of Health Administration in the School of Allied Health Professions, the health care giant managed to keep secret a special gift made in honor of its VCU alumni.
+While it’s no secret that Hospital Corporation of America is a longtime supporter of Virginia Commonwealth University’s Department of Health Administration in the College of Health Professions, the health care giant managed to keep secret a special gift made in honor of its VCU alumni.

 For six months, Richard Bracken (M.H.A.’77/AHP) knew nothing of the Distinguished Executive in Residence Professorship HCA established at his alma mater.
 The tribute was presented at his last board meeting in Dallas in October 2014.